What is “Une truffe au chocolat”?

-Basically, a truffle is ganache covered with tempered chocolate.
+Basically, a chocolate truffle is ganache covered with tempered chocolate.
+Hum… unless you are already a cook, this may not be super clear!!

-- What’s ‘ganache’ (ga nahsh)?
 It’s a mixture of melted chocolate and cream.
+It’s the soft, silky and creamy inside of the chocolate truffle.

 Classic Chocolate Truffles Recipe